xBorox1/D-Wave-Leap---CVRP/README.md

 # CVRP approach using quantum computing

 Few quantum approaches for CVRPTW problems.
 It isn't fully ended version and it's not well described.
 If you want to use it, I recommend you to change only file paths in main.
+I want to improve code and approaches and then create more user-friendly version.

 ## API Usage